-In this example we will see how to use the Streaming Server to serve a custom web application which does the following in the browser:
+In this example we will see how to use the Streaming Server to serve a custom peer-to-peer web application which does the following in the browser:

 - contact the WebRTC web service on the server itself to ask for a live 30fps video stream from a camera;

 - embed the video stream into an HTML5 page in the browser;

 Any browser on any device (PC, Android, etc..) should be supported and no third-party plug-in needs to be installed, as this example is entirely based on web standards.

 For the sake of simplicity, we will deploy this web app on a Raspberry Pi with a camera module connected to it, although the procedure would be the same with any other supported architectures or video devices.
 It is left as an exercise for the reader to remove the video processing step, if not needed.